soroush/graphicsmagick/www/index.rst

 over 88 major formats including important formats like DPX, GIF, JPEG, JPEG-2000, PNG, PDF, PNM, and TIFF.

-Image processing is multi-threaded (`see the multi-thread benchmark results`_) using OpenMP_ so that CPU-bound tasks scale linearly as processor cores are added.
+Image processing is multi-threaded using OpenMP_ (`read about OpenMP in GraphicsMagick`_) so that CPU-bound tasks scale linearly as processor cores are added.
 OpenMP_ support requires compilation with GCC 4.2 (or later), or use of any C compiler supporting at least the OpenMP_ 2.0 specification.